Mpox

 Mpox in the UK

-The risk of catching mpox in the UK is low.
+The risk of catching mpox in the UK is low for most people.

 How you get mpox